- Removing unnecessary items to avoid clutter should be a routine and not an isolated habit.

 - Restart your computer and run Disk Cleanup again to check if this solved the problem.

-These are the four ways you can fix disk cleanup on Windows 10, Windows 8.
-For any thoughts on the matter, you can use the comment section below.
+These are the four ways you can fix disk cleanup on Windows 10.